fouadh/gocan/README.md

 For other platforms, you will have to build the binary from the source code (see the section below).

+There is also a [docker image](https://hub.docker.com/repository/docker/fouadhamdi/gocan) that can be used instead of having to install it locally.

 # Using the app

 ## Start the embedded database